fxl03080/deploy-server-mysql/README.md

-deploy-server-mysql
+Mysql stuff for ther server
 ===================

-MySQL for the project
+MySQL for the project.
+The code utilizes a database called deployauthentication.